Sri Hargobindpur

 Sixth Guru of Sikhs Shri Guru Hargobind Sahib ji established this city on the land bought by his father and fifth guru, Shri Guru Arjan Dev Sahib ji, the city is also the erstwhile capital of the Ramgarhia Misl.

 The Gurudwara Dhamdama Sahib stands at the site of the battle of Hargobindpur fought between Sikh forces led by Guru Hargobind and Mughal forces in 1630.

 History

 Hargobindpur was founded by Guru Arjan, the fifth Sikh guru.
+The settlement contains a number of surviving buildings constructed during the period of the Sikh gurus, such as the Gurdwara Granthian, Hanuman Mandir, and Guru ki Maseet.

 Demographics

 As of 2001 India census, Sri Har Gobind Pur had a population of 3,993.
 Males constitute 52% of the population and females 48%.
 There is an average literacy rate of 66%, higher than the national average of 59.5%: male literacy is 69%, and female literacy is 63%.
 12% of the population is under 6 years of age.

 The table below shows the population of different religious groups in Sri Hargobindpur city and their gender ratio, as of 2011 census.